 Eligibility

-Sourcing and due diligence on real estate in Singapore should be preceded by determining a buyer’s eligibility to own the property.
-As the Residential Property Act sets restrictions on foreigners’ purchasing landed property, which includes not only the building but also the ownership to land, the most available option for foreigners in Singapore is condos.
-At the same time, the law includes certain exceptions for non-residents such as the right to buy residential units in buildings above six floors or landed property in Sentosa Island.
-Finally, certain categories of foreigners may have the right to purchase restricted properties, such as land, after obtaining prior approval from the authorities so the individual situation must be taken into account before going any further.
+The undertaking of sourcing and conducting due diligence on real estate in Singapore should be preceded by determining a buyer’s eligibility to own the property.
+The Residential Property Act imposes restrictions on foreigners purchasing landed property, which includes not only the building but also the land ownership.
+Consequently, condominiums remain the most accessible option for foreigners in Singapore.
+However, the law does provide certain exceptions for non-residents, including the right to buy residential units in buildings above six floors or landed property on Sentosa Island.
+Finally, specific categories of foreigners may be eligible to purchase restricted properties, such as land, after obtaining prior approval from the authorities, making a case-by-case evaluation essential before proceeding.

 Assessing Associated Costs

-The purchase of real estate is accompanied by taxes and fees, and buying Singaporean properties is no exception.
-In addition to the price of the real estate, the buyer is paying the property taxes, conveyance fees, stamp duties between 1-4%, and additional buyers’ stamp duty (ABSD) affecting Singaporean buying more than one real estate as well as foreigners and amounting to 15% and even 25%, for example in case of entities buying a 3rd property.
+The act of purchasing real estate invariably incurs taxes and fees, and buying property in Singapore is no exception.
+In addition to the price of the property, the buyer will need to account for property taxes, conveyancing fees, stamp duties (ranging between 1-4%), and an Additional Buyer’s Stamp Duty (ABSD).
+ABSD impacts Singaporeans purchasing more than one property, as well as foreigners, and its rates can climb up to 15% and even 25% — for instance, in the case of entities buying a 3rd property.

-While the tax calculations can be made on the website of the Inland Revenue Authority of Singapore (IRAS), the buyers should additionally check the maintenance fees, the cost of various insurances as well as so-called sinking fund fees collected by condominiums for future needs.
-On top of that, there are costs of researching the title, preparing the documents and lawyers’ commission but compared to the abovementioned expenses, they are only a fraction of percent from the total cost of real estate transactions.
+While tax calculations can be conducted on the Inland Revenue Authority of Singapore (IRAS) website, prospective buyers should also verify the maintenance fees, various insurance costs, and the so-called sinking fund fees levied by condominiums for future needs.
+Additionally, costs for researching the title, preparing the documents, and the lawyer’s commission should be considered.
+However, these expenses are typically just a fraction of a percent of the total cost of real estate transactions.

 Title and Structure of Ownership

-The seller’s ownership of the property should be confirmed by the title search, which can be done through the Integrated Land Information Service (ILIS).
-The title search should identify all the owners of the property and their corresponding shares.
-The structure of ownership should also be clarified as in case of a joint tenancy, the tenants have equal rights to the property irrespective of their contribution to the purchasing price while tenants-in-common have rights proportionate to their shares.
+The seller’s ownership of the property should be validated via a title search, conducted through the Integrated Land Information Service (ILIS).
+This search should identify all the property owners and their corresponding shares.
+The ownership structure requires clarification as well.
+In the case of joint tenancy, all tenants possess equal rights to the property, irrespective of their financial contribution to the purchase price.
+However, tenants-in-common hold rights proportionate to their shares.

 Form of Ownership (Tenure)

-In Singapore, the properties may belong to the sellers on the basis of freehold, when sellers own the property, or leaseholds when sellers have the right to lease it from the government for various periods from 1 up to 99 years.
-There are cases when such leases last up to 999 years but they are so rare that they can be disregarded.
-It goes without saying that the buyers will have the same tenure on the property as the sellers so that when buying leasehold real estate in Singapore, the remaining period of the lease before expiry shall be calculated.
+In Singapore, properties can be owned under freehold or leasehold types of tenure.
+With freehold tenure, the sellers outright own the property, whereas leasehold tenure implies that the sellers have the right to lease the property from the government for a varying period, from 1 to 99 years.
+There are instances when such leases extend up to 999 years, but these cases are so infrequent that they can often be disregarded.
+Naturally, buyers will mirror the seller’s tenure on the property, so when buying leasehold property as part of the conveyancing process in Singapore, it’s essential to calculate the remaining period of the lease before it expires.

 Encumbrances

-The conveyance process can be continued only in the absence of encumbrances on the property, such as mortgages or caveats placed by third persons.
-The buyers can check if the properties have any caveats on the website of the Urban Development Authority, which includes information about transactions with caveats or issued options to purchase.
-However, if the buyers are still interested in the property with a caveat, they can ask the sellers seller to remove such a caveat in court.
-In any case, the property shall be caveats free before buyers should go any further.
+Continuation of the conveyancing process is only feasible in the absence of encumbrances on the property, such as mortgages or caveats placed by third parties.
+Buyers can verify whether any caveats have been placed on the properties through the Urban Development Authority’s website, which furnishes information about transactions involving caveats or issued options to purchase.
+However, if buyers are still keen on a property with a caveat, they can request the seller to have it removed in court.
+Nonetheless, the property should be clear of all caveats before proceeding further with the process.

 Availability of financing options